Perlite

 6. Weight:

-• Perlite: Lighter than vermiculite, making it easier to handle and mix into soil.
+- Perlite is lighter than vermiculite, making it easier to handle and mix into soil.
+In comparison, vermiculite is heavier and denser than perlite.

 7. Uses in Gardening: